Special Category Data GDPR Best Practices

 Tips for dealing with sensitive personal data

-1. Be clear what data is special category data
+1. Be clear about what data is special category data

 2. Assess your current data processes